-Dean's Message
+Department Chair's Message

-As Dean, it is my privilege and pleasure to welcome you to the College of Psychology at Nova Southeastern University!
-Our College offers bachelor's degree programs in psychology and behavioral neuroscience, as well as graduate programs in clinical and school psychology, counseling, experimental psychology, forensic psychology, and general psychology, along with other specialized training experiences.
+As Chair of the Department of Clinical and School Psychology, it is my pleasure to welcome you to our programs for the 2019-2020 academic year.
+We are part of the College of Psychology that offers bachelor's degrees in psychology and behavioral neuroscience and graduate programs in clinical psychology, school psychology, counseling, experimental psychology, forensic psychology and general psychology.